 11. Visit the Provençal markets as much as possible… they’re at their absolute prettiest during the spring and summer months.
 (Don’t forget to arrive early!)

 12. Splurge and get a “thalasso” (spa) treatment at the Hotel Ile Rousse in Bandol.

-13. Escape the heat in the “Tivoli of Provence”, Barjols – the village of “100 fountains” and a stone’s throw away from beautiful vineyards which you can visit and sample local wines.
-(Brad and Angie’s place is just around the corner)
+13. Escape the heat in the “Tivoli of Provence”, Barjols – the village of “100 fountains” and a stone’s throw away from beautiful vineyards where you can visit and sample local wines.

 14. Attend the Toulon Jazz Festival – a series of free concerts hosted all around the city.

 15. Visit the “garden of the Mediterranean” at Domaine du Rayol.